Probabilistic Patient Record Linkage

 Details

-for claiming an agreement on a diagnosis code between data1
+dates1 and dates2 for claiming an agreement on a diagnosis code between data1 and data2,

 in addition of having that very same code recorded in both.